francois141/glue-factory/README.md

+# UPAL ECCV 24

+Currently the code is garbage.
+We are working on a clean release.

 # 🚀 Running JPL — Step-by-Step Guide

 This guide explains how to install, configure, and run JPL within the **gluefactory** environment.